 7.2.2 Other RTP topologies

-The high-level RTP topology models according [IETF RFC 5117] did evolve since the publication of this RFC (in 2008) in terms of a few directions: benefit of more detailed information (semantical clarifications)?, evaluation whether the number of existing models might be reduced? and the identification of new RTP topology models.
-This subclause provides descriptions of such new/extended models.
+The high-level RTP topology models according to [IETF RFC 5117] have evolved since the publication of this RFC (in 2008) in terms of: more detailed information (e.g. semantic clarifications), evaluation whether the number of existing models might be reduced and the identification of new RTP topology models.
+This sub-clause provides descriptions of such new/extended models.

 7.2.2.1 RTP source translator topology

 RTP source translators (RTPST) do not modify the media stream itself, but are concerned with RTP source parameters.
-RTP source parameters comprise the
+RTP source parameters comprise of the following:

 RTP source identifier (parameter SSRC),